howerj/lfsr/readme.md

 	6 : JUMP  : PC = ARG
 	7 : JUMPZ : IF (ACC == 0) { PC = ARG }

 All instructions advance the program counter except the `JUMP`, and conditionally `JUMPZ`.
 All instruction affect or use the accumulator except the jump instructions, and all arguments use the `ARG` value except the shift instructions `LLS1`/`LRS1`. `MEM` consists of a linear array of 16-bit values.

+There is one special address, address 0.
+This address is never incremented after an instruction is run as this is a lock up state for the LFSR, the current instruction will be executed indefinitely.
+A way to exit this condition is for the first instruction to be a jump to address `1`, however any non-zero address will do.
+The system starts up executing from address zero.
+Conditional jumps could be used to determine whether to reset or halt the system if needed.

 `ACC` is the 16-bit accumulator.

 `ARG` is either the zero extended 12-bit operand (the lowest 12-bits of the instruction) as is, or the 16-bit value `MEM[operand]` if the topmost bit of the instruction is set.

 Input and Output is memory mapped, reading from a negative address (high bit set) causes a byte to be read or output.
 This is triggered from reading or writing to any negative address, if multiple peripherals are to be added the address will have to be decoded correctly.

 For the purposes of simulation `JUMP` will cause the CPU to halt if the jump address is the same as the program counter.
 This will not be implemented in hardware.

 The program counter uses a 8-bit LFSR to advance, that means only 256 16-bit values can be directly addressed by this CPU, this is not a limitation that matters for the purpose of the software running on this system, a complete Forth Programming Language image, as the Virtual Machine that supports Forth can be written in under 256 instructions for this system.
 That Forth Virtual Machine can address more memory by using LOAD/STORE to access values outside the 256 instruction range.

 This instruction set might change depending on the implementation, or when it comes to implementation, to make things easier and smaller still.

 # To Do